All the things you need to know to have a great Florida road trip:

 #22 Florida Stone Crab Claw season is mid-October to mid-May.
 The crusty crustacean is a Florida delicacy, served hot and cold.

 #23 Florida has 9 out of the best 25 beaches in the United States according to TripAdvisor: Siesta, Saint Pete, Pensacola, Clearwater, St. Augustine, Panama City, Fort Myers, Hollywood, and South Beach.
+Since you’re driving, make sure to bring a lightweight and easy-to-carry lounge chair.

 #24 Most people know what red flags stand for on the beach, but for some reason, the blue and purple flags are ignored.
 They mean dangerous marine life has been spotted.
 Before jumping in the ocean make sure there are no jellyfish or sharks in the area!